openscm/openscm-runner/README.md

 - note that this removes support for Python \< 3.9
 - Remove README.rst
 - Change to using pytest-regressions for handling expected values
+- add feature request issue template to copier
+- add feature-request label to both GitHub and GitLab orgs (if they don't exist, otherwise update feature request template to match existing name)
+- convert CHANGELOG to directory style

 <!---
 Can use start-after and end-before directives in docs, see